 - Is there an annual fee?
 Cards with no balance transfer fee often have no annual fee.
 If there is an annual fee, that cuts into your savings with the waived balance transfer fee.

 - Do you plan to make a large purchase soon?
-Check if the card with no balance transfer fee has a 0% intro offer for purchases if you plan to use the card to make a major purchase.
-Otherwise, using the card for new purchases can undercut the savings from having the fee waived.
+Check if the card with no balance transfer fee has a 0% intro offer for purchases if you plan to use the card to make a major purchase, such as plane tickets to Europe in the fall.
+Otherwise, using the card for new purchases and not paying in full can undercut the savings from having the fee waived.

 Zero interest credit cards are among the best weapons in your financial arsenal when you are trying to pay down debt.
 But they can beat you down if you don't use them correctly.
 Here, we look at what happens when they are used incorrectly and the right way to use them.

 It's all too easy to get behind on your credit card debt.
 In fact, our survey found that a third of those polled reported having had more than $5,000 in card debt.
 Don't fall down that path; use our tips to help you pay down your debt and avoid it in the future.